bsgrigorov/personal-site/src/data/about.md

 - I didn't expect to spend 5 years at SAP, but I have constantly found new opportunities and challenges and enjoyed my work.
 - Moving to Coinbase was a calculated risk during a down market for Crypto, but so far it has panned out.
 - After joining Synapse I was the only DevOps engineer and got to setup our blockchain infrastructure the way I saw fit and learned a lot doing it.
+- Two months after meeting my girlfriend, we went backpacking in Southeast Asia for 3 months.
+It was a great experience and we are still together.

 Ask me in person for other stories that I'm afraid to share with the internet.

 # I like
 - Hiking, Climbing, Skiing
-- Basketball, Volleyball, Surfing, Frisbee, Swimming, Running
+- Basketball, Volleyball, Surfing, Frisbee, Swimming, Running, Freediving
 - Travelling, Politics, Economics, Investing
 - Science, Physics, Chemistry
 - Drum and Bass, EDM, Dubstep